mschot/expressjs-upload-example/README.md

-# Solerius Test - Express.js + Redis API
+# Test - Express.js Upload Api

 An Express.js API for uploading and verifying CSV's with names and emails with Redis for storing upload status containerised with Docker.